practicalli/clojure-web-services/projects/leiningen/todo-app/postgres/postgres-commands.md

 When provisioning larger databases, they may take several minutes to become available.
 Using the `heroku pg:wait` command you can see when the database provisioning is complete.

-You may also want to use heroku pg:wait when putting your applicaiton into maintenenace mod [TODO: expand on this]
+You may also want to use heroku pg:wait when putting your application into maintenenace mod [TODO: expand on this]

 ```bash
 heroku help pg:wait